nus-cs2103/website-base/admin/tp-tasks-fragment.md

 ++**Connecting the dots so far ...**++{.text-info}

-* **We already know that the tP will be done in breadth-first iterative manner**, each iteration delivering a working version, that will be evolved further by subsequent iterations.
+* **We already know that the tP will be done in breadth-first iterative manner**, each iteration delivering a working version that will be evolved further by subsequent iterations.
 At the current stage of the tP, it is time for us to plan those iterations.{ texts="['A.','B.','C.','D.']" t-class="fw-bold text-info" }
 * **Intuitively, it feels like we should decide features of the final version first**, and then, work our way backwards to plan intermediate versions.<br>
-  **But that approach is not practical, due to the difficulty of reliably estimating the effort** each feature will need, _especially because we are not experienced in doing similar projects_.
+  **But that approach is not advisable, due to the difficulty of reliably estimating the effort** each feature will need, _especially because we are not experienced in doing similar projects_.
 So, any such long-range plan is likely to be highly inaccurate anyway.
 * **Instead, our approach is  to ==assume the current iteration is the last iteration.==**<br>
-  Then, we plan that iteration to deliver the best possible product, based on available time.<br>
+  Then, we aim to deliver the best possible product at the current iteration, based on available time.<br>
-  We plan the iteration accordingly, and can even tweak the plan further along the way, if needed.<br>
+  We execute the iteration accordingly, and even tweak the plan further along the way, as needed.<br>
   After the iteration is over, we plan the next iteration as if _it's_ the last iteration.
 But that time, we can factor in the experience from the previous iteration to do a better job of planning.<br>
  **How is that better?**
   * **More practical**: Shorter-term plans have a better chance of being accurate and doable.{{ bullet_tick_green }}
   * **Planning improves over time**: You get multiple 'clean shots' at project planning.
 Each try can learn from the previous tries.
 Hence, more learning.
   * **Lower risk**: As each iteration produces a working product, you always have a working product, which practically eliminates the risk failing to deliver a working product by the final deadline.
-* **However, it does not mean we simply keep adding features without any plan** and whatever we have at the end is the final product.
-Instead, there should still set targets, and follow a plan that aims to hit those targets.<br>
+* **However, it does not mean we simply keep adding features without any plan** and declare whatever we have at the end as the 'final product'.
+Instead, we should still set targets, and follow a plan that aims to hit those targets.<br>
   Thus, we can adopt the following two **P**lanning **S**trategies:
   <box type="important" id="ps1-and-ps2" seamless>

-  * **We should have a clear overall _direction_**.This ensures we can always head in the right direction, even if the final product is defined precisely yet. { icon="" texts="['PS1.', 'PS2.']"  t-class="fw-bold text-danger" }
+  * **We should have a clear overall _direction_**.This ensures we always head in the right direction, even if the final product is defined precisely yet. { icon="" texts="['PS1.', 'PS2.']"  t-class="fw-bold text-danger" }
   * **An iteration should start by defining a precise target for it**, aligned with the project direction.
 This ensures we always have a concrete target to aim for.
   </box>